vakabus/financnidlo/ITERS.md

 # Iterators

-I didn't like, how the default C++ iterators work.
+I didn't like how the default C++ iterators work.
 So I implemented my own using a ton of templates and few C++17 features.

 ## Main concepts